 What we don’t: Overbuilt for day hikes on well-maintained trails.

 Scarpa’s Rush series of hiking footwear seeks to find the sweet spot between performance and weight savings, running the gamut from trail runner-inspired hiking shoe (the Rush Low) to the TRK GTX here.
-We recently took the Rush TRK GTX on a trek through the Cordillera Huayhuash in Peru, where the boot traveled with ease across tricky mountain terrain while still maintaining a light and agile feel underfoot.
+We took this boot on a trek through the Cordillera Huayhuash in Peru, where the boot traveled with ease across tricky mountain terrain while still maintaining a light and nimble feel underfoot.
+The Rush was also the steed of choice for another editor while backpacking in Kenya.
+Bushwhacking across a rugged mountain range, he lauded the TRK's ability to offer stellar support and durability while still feeling surprisingly agile.
 The suede leather upper and rubber toe rand offer top-notch durability and protection, and the sticky SuperGum outsole gets the job done over a wide variety of surfaces.
 Finally, moisture protection is excellent, with a waterproof/breathable Gore-Tex liner and tall collar to keep you covered during high water crossings.

 See the Men's Scarpa Rush TRK GTX See the Women's Scarpa Rush TRK GTX

-13. La Sportiva Nucleo High II GTX ($239)
+12. La Sportiva Nucleo High II GTX ($239)

 Weight: 2 lb.
 1.6 oz.

-Waterproof: Yes (Gore-Tex Surround)
+Waterproof?: Yes (Gore-Tex Surround)

 What we like: Light, pretty tough, and comfortable for backpacking.